The Fields Sculpture Park and Architecture Omi

-Take Route 9 North.
-Turn right onto County Route 20/Atlantic Avenue.
-Take this road for 2 miles until you reach the stop sign at 9H.
-Make a left onto 9H going north for 2.4 miles.
+From Columbia street, continue on Route 66 N for 3.1 miles Make a left onto 9H going north for 3.4 miles.
 Turn right onto County Route 22.
-Go to 1405 County Route 22 on left.
+Go 2 miles to 1405 County Route 22 on left.

 From Chatham by car:

 Follow Route 66 South.
 In Ghent, turn right onto Garage Place.
 Turn left onto County Route 22. go to 1405 County Route 22.

 Take I-90 East toward Boston.
 Take the Hudson Exit/US-9 Exit 12 toward Hudson.
 Take a right onto US-9.
 Stay straight through the traffic circle and continue onto NY 9H.
 Turn left onto County Route 22.
 Go to 1405 County Route 22 and turn left into Omi International Arts Center.